bibendovsky/bstone/src/vita/Issues.md

 ## Issues:

 ### High Priority
-* Clear screen before elevator fadein
+* In elevator, fade out from viewport instead of messagebox
-* Distance fade in AOG differs from DOS version
+* Distance fade in AOG differs from DOS version (off by 1?)
 * Tearing during fadein
-* Add option to disable loading screens

 ### Medium Priority
 * Crashes sporadically when music is enabled